rlhatcher/career-sliders/content/sliders/info/ownership.md

 ## Resist It

 Demonstrated by a lack of ownership of individual or team tasks and/or by actively avoiding ownership when asked or expected.
-Individuals operating at this level are likely also disengaged.
+Individuals operating at this level are likely also disengaged and further investigation is required.

 ## Deflect It